YuwenHuang0/YuwenHuang0.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am Yuwen Huang, a postdoc in computer science and engineering (CSE) department at the Chinese University of Hong Kong (CUHK).
-I obtained my Phd degree at CUHK.
+I am Yuwen Huang, a postdoctoral fellow in the Department of Computer Science and Engineering at the Chinese University of Hong Kong (CUHK), working with Prof. John C.S.
+Lui.
+I obtained my Ph.D. in Information Engineering at CUHK under the supervision of Prof. Pascal O. Vontobel.

-I am a information theorist, with broad interests in classical and quantum information processing, optimization theory, and combinatorics.
-Some of my current research interests include:
+I am an information theorist with broad interests spanning classical and quantum information processing, optimization theory, and combinatorics.
+My current projects focus on developing provable models for distributed quantum computing, characterizing Bethe partition functions via graph covers, and understanding graphical model-based characterizations of quantum non-locality.

+Some of my recent highlights include an ICML 2025 paper on quantum algorithms for finite-horizon Markov decision processes and a 2024 IEEE Transactions on Information Theory paper on Bethe and Sinkhorn permanent bounds.
+I regularly review for IEEE TCOM, JSTSP, Communications Letters, ISIT, ICC, and WCNC.

+Current research interests:

-- Quantum network
+- Quantum information processing and quantum networks
-- Graphical model-based characterization of quantum non-locality
+- Distributed quantum optimization and belief propagation
+- Graphical models, Bethe approximations, and combinatorial inference
-- Belief propagation on graphical models representing classical and quantum information processing systems
+- Optimization theory and information theory foundations

-- Bethe approximation of computational problems
+You can reach me at [yuwen.huang@link.cuhk.edu.hk](mailto:yuwen.huang@link.cuhk.edu.hk), or find more about my work on [Google Scholar](https://scholar.google.com/citations?user=9A1utW0AAAAJ) and [ORCID](https://orcid.org/0000-0003-1189-5690).